Installing a ventilation system to your home can keep indoor air from being stagnant and control humidity levels.

 - Stuffy scents.
 Mold or mildew blossoms when the humidity in your home is too high.

 - Hot or cold spots.
-This can be tied to air quality, especially if your HVAC system is having issues regulating temperature and humidity.
+This can be linked to air quality, especially if your HVAC system is having issues regulating temperature and humidity.